 603 356-5461 ext 2146

 Southern NH Medical Center

 Certified lactation consultants are here at The Birth Place and after you go home, to help get you and your baby get started on the road to a successful breastfeeding experience.
-We provide: •Consultation available daily •Monthly breastfeeding classes •Lactation assessment while you are staying in The Birth Place •Lactation consultations after you go home •Telephone "Warm Line" for questions before or after you have your baby-
+We provide: •Lactation Assessment and Consultation available daily during your stay. •Monthly breastfeeding classes •Lactation assessment while you are staying in The Birth Place •Outpatient Lactation consultations in person or via Telehealth after you go home •Telephone "Warm Line" for questions before or after you have your baby-

 Frisbie Memorial Hospital

 Prenatal lactation education, inpatient and outpatient support, mom to mom support and providing resources, mother, dad and baby gathering every week.